pitsolution/baloti/README.md

 Confirmation Blocks: 2
 Hit Save

-##### You will notice no wallets are created on Accounts yet to do so at the moment you need
-##### to create an election and to click on add the election smart contract.
-This will create a wallet
-##### for the newly created blockchain.
-The wallet address generated is where you need to send your XTZ
-(The wallet is generated and no one can have access to it after / so don't send too much on it at the moment)

-The balance is 0 #you can also now find the wallet under admin/accounts You need to send Tez to the corresponding wallet to enable an election (at the moment we recommend 2XTZ) Once done refresh the balance using the Refresh balance button from the "Choose the blockchain" page while setting an election.

-### ADD TEZ WITH A FAUCET / OR JUST TRANSFER TO IT

-#### FAUCET (TESTNET)
+#### Special case, add a fake blockchain for local test
+Click on Add a blockchain
+Name: Fake
+EndPoint: 127.0.0.1:1337 (you can put any adress here)
+Explorer:
+Provider Class: Test
+Confirmation Blocks: 0
+Hit Save

+#### When done you will see the active blockchain(s) under the localhost:8000/en/tezos/'ELECTION_ID'/create/ URL
-##### you can use the faucet bot on telegram to feed your Testnet wallet
+##### a wallet adress is created everytime you add a new blockchain, you need to send the needed fund before launching an election.
+We recommend at least 2XTZ.
+You can use the faucet bot on telegram to feed your Testnet wallet
 `https://t.me/tezos_faucet_bot`